MarcelRobeer/text_explainability/example_usage.md

 ```

 ## Using Text Explainability
-Text Explainability is used for _local explanations_ (explaining a single prediction), _global explanations_ (explaining general model behavior) or _explanation by example_ (summarizing datasets or subsets thereof by instances).
+Text Explainability is used for _local explanations_ (explaining a single prediction) or _global explanations_ (explaining general dataset/model behavior).

 ### Local explanations
 Popular local explanations include `LIME`, local decion trees (`LocalTree`), `KernelSHAP` and `FoilTree`.
 First, let us create a sample to explain: